arc53/DocsGPT/README.md

 - Scripts - Script that creates similarity search index and stores for other libraries.

-- Frontend - Frontend uses Vite and React.
+- Frontend - Frontend uses Vite ,React and Angular can also be used.

 ## QuickStart